-Advisor means an individual chosen by a party or appointed by the UH, as applicable, to accompany the party to meetings related to the grievance process, to advise the party on that process, and/or to conduct cross-examination for the party at the live hearing, if any.
-The parties may have an advisor of their choice during the grievance process, including during initial meetings or interviews and investigative meetings or interviews

-The UH generally expects an advisor to be available to attend meetings when planned but may change scheduled meetings to accommodate an advisor's schedule, if doing so does not cause an unreasonable delay.
+Advisor means an individual chosen by a Party to accompany the Party to meetings related to the Complaint or administrative complaint procedure and to advise the Party on that process.
+An Advisor may not have a conflict of interest or be a witness in the case.
+The parties may have an Advisor of their choice during the complaint process, including during initial meetings, interviews, investigative meetings, and live hearings.
+The UH generally expects an Advisor to be available to attend meetings when planned but may change scheduled meetings to accommodate an Advisor's schedule, if doing so does not cause an unreasonable delay.

 Advisors shall not disrupt proceedings.
-If the advisor is disruptive or otherwise fails to respect the limits of the advisor role, the meeting will be ended, or other appropriate measures implemented.
+If the Advisor is disruptive or otherwise fails to respect the limits of the advisor role, the meeting will be ended, or other appropriate measures implemented.
 Advisors are expected to comply with all UH policies and procedures.
 Advisors shall maintain the privacy of any information, including documents, shared with them.
-Such information shall not be shared with third parties, disclosed publicly, used outside of the grievance process, and/or used for unauthorized purposes.
+Such information shall not be shared with third parties, disclosed publicly, used outside of the complaint process, and/or used for unauthorized purposes.
 The UH may restrict the role of any advisor who fails to abide by the UH's privacy expectations.